awaji-kachi/LearnGitWithGitHub/README.md

 4. Enter a message (This can be a simple thank you, or a comment about the class)
 5. Push changes to your GitHub repo.
 6. Initiate a pull request.

+Thanks for the wonderful lessons - LGWK :)